datastaxdevs/workshop-intro-to-cassandra/README.md

 ```
 desc KEYSPACES;
 ```
-_"desc" is short for "describe", either is valid_
+_"desc" is short for "describe", either is valid._

 📗 **Expected output**